 A new landmark hotel for Budapest

-Márkus Engineering is a family-run multi-disciplinary engineering and management firm based in Budapest, Hungary, specializing in high-end construction projects.
+Márkus Engineering is a family-run multi-disciplinary engineering and management firm based in Budapest, Hungary, specialising in high-end construction projects.
 The firm has managed over 60 projects worth over €40 million, and oversees everything from design through to operation.

 Their most ambitious project to date is the build of a new Radisson Collection Hotel in Budapest’s central plaza, St. Stephen’s Square.
 The objective?
-Create a spectacular hotel to attract tourists to the center of Budapest.
+Create a spectacular hotel to attract tourists to the centre of Budapest.
 Márkus was appointed to manage and provide technical supervision to ensure project delivery on time and on budget.

 Construction on the 71-room hotel began in mid-2019 and is set to complete in 2021.
 The renovation involves the retention of the landmark building’s original character features.
 Once complete, it will feature a rooftop bar with views of St. Stephen’s Basilica.